-Thankfully the LUG did not diminish into obscurity during the COVID-19 years, which is hopefully a phrase which will stay exclusive past tense!
-Due to the general consensus and restrictions regarding meetings over that period, we instead only did about 8 online workshops and socials.
+Thankfully the LUG did not diminish into obscurity during the COVID-19 years, which is hopefully a phrase which will stay exclusively past tense!
+Due to the general consensus and restrictions regarding meetings over that period, we instead did 9 online meetings (either workshops or socials) instead.
 Coupled with some brilliant regular contact using the mailing list, IRC an Discord… ultimately it means we’re still here!

 This includes (but not limited too, it’s been 2 years and there is a lot to remember)…

 An initial lot of headsets for use with the machines and phones via an adapter

 FSFE and other posters placed around the room

 Various leaflets from similar organisations in leaflet stands

 Removal of several cupboards and instead a table and some chairs for possible gaming activity or other purposes